containers/toolbox/CONTRIBUTING.md

 ##
 Toolbx has a CI (Continuous Integration) setup for running tests.
 Their goal is to check if your changes don't affect adversely Toolbx's functionality.
-Sometimes these tests mail fail with a false-positive.
+Sometimes these tests may fail with a false positive.
 If you are not sure about the outcome of the tests, you can try to trigger a new test run by writing a comment with text `recheck` (really just that).
 If the issue persists, reach out to the maintainers!

 Toolbx's CI system is [Zuul](https://zuul-ci.org/) hosted at [softwarefactory](https://softwarefactory-project.io/).
 The CI is defined using [Ansible](https://www.ansible.com) playbooks.
 For more information on writing Zuul jobs see their [documentation](https://zuul-ci.org/docs/zuul/reference/user.html).